robbytables/bug-free-invention/unit-3-oop/instructor-resources/11-dictionaries/03-dictionary-slides.md

 ## Looping Through Dictionaries

-We can print a dictionary with `print(my_dictionary)`, but, like a list, we can also loop through the items with a `for` loop:
+We can print a dictionary with `print(my_dictionary)`, but, like a list, we can also loop through the items with a `for` loop.

+If we want to print both the `key` and the `value`, all we have to do is provide 2 labels, separated by a comma.
+Python unpacks it for us!

 <iframe height="400px" width="100%" src="https://repl.it/@SuperTernary/python-programming-dictionary-for-loop?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>